 All work that you do toward fulfillment of this course's expectations must be your own unless collaboration is explicitly allowed (e.g., by some problem set or the final project).
-Viewing or copying another individual's work (even if left by a printer, stored in an executable directory, or accidentally shared in the course's virtual terminal room) or lifting material from a book, magazine, website, or other source-even in part-and presenting it as your own constitutes academic dishonesty, as does showing or giving your work, even in part, to another student.
+Viewing or copying another individual's work (even if left by a printer, stored in an executable directory, or accidentally shared in the course's virtual classroom) or lifting material from a book, magazine, website, or other source-even in part-and presenting it as your own constitutes academic dishonesty, as does showing or giving your work, even in part, to another student.

 Similarly is dual submission academic dishonesty: you may not submit the same or similar work to this course that you have submitted or will submit to another.
+Nor may you provide or make available your or other students' solutions to Project 1, Project 2, or Project 3 to individuals who take or may take this course in the future.
 Moreover, submission of any work that you intend to use outside of the course (e.g., for a job) must be approved by the staff.

 You are welcome to discuss the course's material with others in order to better understand it.
 You may even discuss problem sets with classmates, but you may not share code.
-If in doubt as to the appropriateness of some discussion, contact the staff.

-You may even turn to the Web for instruction beyond the course's lectures and sections, for references, and for solutions to technical difficulties, but not for outright solutions to problems on problem sets or your own final project.
+You may also turn to the Web for instruction beyond the course's lectures and sections, for references, and for solutions to technical difficulties, but not for outright solutions to problems on projects.
 However, failure to cite (as with comments) the origin of any code or technique that you do discover outside of the course's lectures and sections (even while respecting these constraints) and then integrate into your own work may be considered academic dishonesty.